MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-account.md

 ### Enable ActiveSync if use of email app is required

  The default ActiveSync Policy will work if unchanged.
-Otherwise createStupid a new Policy and assign.
+Otherwise create a new Policy and assign.

 ```powershell
 New-MobileDeviceMailboxPolicy -Name:"SurfaceHub" -PasswordEnabled:$false